marco-jardim/mcp-windows-clipboard/README.md

 2. Ask: *"Read my clipboard"*
 3. Returns the text content directly

+### Autopaste Workflow (NEW!)

+The autopaste feature automatically captures whatever you paste, so the AI can analyze it without you having to explicitly request a clipboard read:

+1. Copy something (text or image)
+2. Press `Ctrl+V` to paste it anywhere (your normal paste works as expected)
+3. Ask your AI assistant: *"What did I just paste?"* or *"Analyze my last paste"*
+4. The AI uses `get_last_paste` to retrieve and analyze the content

+This is especially useful for:
+- Quick image analysis after pasting a screenshot
+- Reviewing what you just pasted
+- Seamless workflow without explicit clipboard commands

 ## How It Works

 This MCP server uses PowerShell to access the native Windows clipboard API: